 1968: Glen Campbell entered the Billboard Hot 100 with the Jimmy Webb-penned song “Witchita Lineman.”
-Backed by famed Los Angeles session group, The Wrecking Crew, the song appeared on Campbell’s twelfth studio album of the same name.
+Backed by famed Los Angeles session group The Wrecking Crew, the song appeared on Campbell’s twelfth studio album of the same name.

-1968: At Cream’s Madison Square Garden performance during their farewell tour, Atlantic Records co-founder and president Ahmet Ertegun and manager Robert Stigwood presented the band with a platinum disc commemorating American sales of their double album Wheels of Fire—the world’s first platinum-selling double LP.
+1968: At Cream’s Madison Square Garden performance during their farewell tour, Atlantic Records co-founder and president Ahmet Ertegun and manager Robert Stigwood presented the band with a platinum disc commemorating American sales of their double album Wheels of Fire, the world’s first platinum-selling double LP.

-1968: “Midnight Confessions” by the Grass Roots peaked at #5 on Billboard Hot 100, making it group’s most successful record.
+1968: “Midnight Confessions” by the Grass Roots peaked at #5 on Billboard Hot 100, making it the group’s most successful record.

 1974: George Harrison became the first former member of the Beatles to go on tour as a solo artist when he began a 45-show North American tour with Indian sitarist Ravi Shankar at the Pacific Coliseum in Vancouver, Canada.
 Often referred to as the “Dark Horse Tour,” the concerts served as a launch for Harrison’s Dark Horse Records label.
 Harrison was also joined by a band of talented sidemen that included Billy Preston, Willie Weeks, Andy Newmark, Tom Scott, Chuck Findley, and Robben Ford.